 Participation in job training programs; and

-Employment with the federal government, many state and municiple government agencies, and an increasing number of private-sector employers
+Employment with the federal government, many state and municiple government agencies, and an increasing number of private-sector employers.

 Unfortunately, failure to register can also significantly complicate the process for immigrant men who wish to become citizens.
 There may also be additional opportunities tied to registration in your state, which you can learn about here.